What is Probate?

 High Cost vs Private Planning: Probate attorney fees are set by the Probate Code of California based upon the gross value of the estate and the administrator of the estate may also elect to receive the same fees as the attorney.
 There are also a number of court fees (filing fees, notice of death fee, etc.) and creditor claims which, when coupled with the above mentioned fees, can add up quickly and significantly diminish the value of the estate thereby reducing possible inheritances.

 Public Proceedings: Court proceedings are matters of public record and therefore the records are open to the public.
-This includes documents submitted to the court such as a Will.
-Additionally, as mentioned above, there must a public notice of death in a local publication allowing for heirs to come forward and submit their claim on the estate.
+This includes documents submitted to the court, such as a Will.
+Additionally, as mentioned above, there must a public notice of death in a local publication allowing for heirs and creditors to come forward and submit their claim on the estate.

 Lack of Control: As probate proceedings are governed by the Probate Code of California, the degree of control the decedent and the administrator can exert over the distribution and proceedings can be very limited.
 The Probate Code has guidelines for the judge to determine the hierarchy of heirs and distribute the assets.
 If a disgruntled heir chooses to challenge a Will, or if there is none, the court will have to determine the final outcome, typically after a delay caused by the challenge.
 Also, situations can arise where the administrator has to seek court approval prior to taking action.
 This can create issues where there are volatile assets involves such as investments or real property.